 Others may have aroused suspicion of radicalisation because they no longer shake hands with women at work, or for assiduously watching Islamist propaganda online.

 Many of those on the list have not done anything illegal.
-Some may be classed as “fiche S” because of their contacts: this was the case with the Paris knife attacker, Azimov, who was on the list and had been questioned because he knew people who wanted to go to Syria.
+Some may be classed as “fiche S” because of their contacts.

-On Sunday the political right in France again seized upon the issue, accusing President Emmanuel Macron’s centrist government of being too lax in the face of repeated attacks.
+In May, when police revealed that the perpetrator of a knife attack in Paris had been on the list, the political right accused President Emmanuel Macron’s centrist government of being too lax in the face of repeated attacks.

 “What purpose can this ‘fiche S’ serve if we don’t stop these time bombs from causing damage on French soil?” asked National Front leader Marine Le Pen on Twitter.